apache/spark/python/docs/source/user_guide/pandas_on_spark/types.rst

 Internal type mapping
 ---------------------

-The table below shows which NumPy data types are matched to which PySpark data types internally in Koalas.
+The table below shows which NumPy data types are matched to which PySpark data types internally in pandas APIs on Spark.

 ============= =======================
 NumPy         PySpark